openstack/security-doc/security-guide/source/compliance/understanding-the-audit-process.rst

 Compliance maintenance
 ~~~~~~~~~~~~~~~~~~~~~~

-The process doesn't end with a single external audit.
+The process does not end with a single external audit.
 Most
 certifications require continual compliance activities which means
 repeating the audit process periodically.
 We recommend integrating
 automated compliance verification tools into a cloud to ensure that it
 is compliant at all times.
 This should be in done in addition to other
 security monitoring tools.
-Remember that the goal is both security *and*
+Remember that the goal is both security and
 compliance.
 Failing on either of these fronts will significantly
 complicate future audits.